 Whilst these methods have had significant impact on public policy involving science and technology, they rarely support a wider, sustained public debate.
 A wider, more open form of deliberative engagement is required if service providers are to effectively reflect publics' perspectives and values in decisions about data use and sharing.
 However, traditional engagement tends to engage those who already have firm views about the topic at the centre of the engagement.
 This project will pilot a new form of deliberative engagement, distributed dialogue, which aims to involve a diverse group of public participants who would not normally engage in more open engagement processes about technical subjects like data.

 How will it work?

-This pilot methodology aims to develop sustained, deliberative engagement with geographically bounded community groups and individuals in communities in Camden and North Lanarkshire.
+This pilot methodology aims to develop sustained, deliberative engagement with geographically bounded community groups and individuals in Camden.

 We will train community facilitators to engage with community groups in their own spaces using deliberative resources providing participants with information about Health and Social Care data.
 Alongside this we are supporting them to develop their perspectives on its use both for personal Health and Social Care management as well as for research, planning and service redesign.
 As a result of the pandemic the start of the process has been delayed and, in order to maintain social distancing, we have moved these deliberations online and are engaging groups online.
 Camden residents can also engage directly online.

 This deliberation will take place iteratively with community deliberations and findings published every two months, with each cycle of deliberation informing and deepening the next.